 • Opening Paragraph: Introduce yourself, name the position you’re applying for, and express your interest.

-• Body Paragraph(s): Share 1-2 examples that highlight how your skills/experience connects to the job decision.
+• Body Paragraph(s): Share 1-2 examples that highlight how your skills/experience connect to the job decision.

 • Closing paragraph: Restate your interest, thank the reader, and indicate your availability.